kungchinglin/erdos_bootcamp_2021/04_webapp/page_model.md

-I'm currently editing this.
-Let Dyas know if you want to make edit as well.

 # Modeling

 **Objective:** Our case is a binary classification: we predict popular posts, defined as the posts with top 5% percentile of scores.